WELCOME TO THE CAUX DEMOCRACY FORUM 2026 - PROGRAMME

 VISITING THE EXHIBITIONS & REFRESHMENTS

-You are invited to visit the exhibition spaces and enjoy refreshments available on the Esplanade (weather permitting) and in “Les Galeries” (4th floor).
+You are invited to visit the different exhibition spaces and enjoy refreshments available on the Esplanade (weather permitting) and in “Les Galeries” (4th floor).

 22:00 - 22:30